ChiFang/FaceAnalyzing/README.md

 I rewrite it just for fun.
 The network and algorithm is not SOTA anymore...

 The DNN on OpenCV now is incredible.
-This version maybe friendy for beginner of deep learning^^
+This version maybe friendly for beginner of deep learning^^

 ## Introduction